GregDuhamel/ZooMonitor/README.md

 # ZooMonitor
-ZooMonitor - Monitor ZooKeeper using 4 letter words as described in ZooKeeper documentation
+ZooMonitor - Monitor ZooKeeper using 4 letter words as described in ZooKeeper documentation.

+ZooMonitor will exit with according Nagios Status if any issue is encountered.

 NAME